avhou/dne/README.md

 ## Dataset description {#sec:dataset}

 We use data from Elia [@elia], which operates the electricity transmission network in Belgium.
-In particular, we use the solar power forecast dataset, which contains measurements of solar power in megawatt (MW) for every 15 minutes starting from February 2013 to February 2024, alongside with next-day and next-week predictions.
+In particular, we use the solar power forecast dataset, which contains measurements of solar power in megawatt (MW) grouped per 15 minutes starting from February 2013 to February 2024.
 The measured value is the running average of the amount of power during these 15 minutes.
+Next-day and next-week predictions are available as well.
 The layout of the dataset is fully described here [@dataset].
 We recap the most important points in Table \ref{table:features}.

 | feature              | description                           | range                            |
 |:---------------------|:--------------------------------------|:---------------------------------|